 The design takes a no nonsense approach with clear communication of the product using classic, functional typography, whilst vivid vignettes of colour have been created across the packs to deliver a sense of dynamics – to represent both the extensive range of flavours and functionality of the supplements – delivering stunning shelf impact.
 The range of it aims to bring greater product differentiation and innovation to the supplements market, with added quality and ease in terms of consumption.
 It was through this insight that the branding had to deliver synergy with the master brand and be fit for market.

 The new supplements were launched at this year’s FIBO – The Leading International Trade Fair for Fitness, Wellness and Health in Cologne, Germany and are being distributed globally.
-The world of health has now big two products making history starting off with the release of the new flavor of pink lemonade e liquids for those who use e-cigarettes and finishing off with the amazing Body Sculpture Supplements.

 We are delighted to announce that one of our packaging designs has been recognised by Mobius, and awarded a certificate for outstanding creativity.

 The Mobius Awards were first established in 1971 and have been celebrating excellent designs from around the globe ever since.
 The awards recognise the effectiveness and creativity of work by professionals in the advertising and marketing field.
 It’s fantastic that our designs are being recognised on an international scale and we are very happy to be adding another Mobius Award to our ever-growing collection.
 We’ve won over 24 design awards in the last 12 months and hope to add to our awards throughout 2016.

 Rebecca Scott specialises in classic, handcrafted English furniture, with a contemporary twist.
 We have recently rebranded Rebecca Scott to redefine their positioning, and appeal to the world’s leading architects and designers.